 - All planting holes should be one and a half to two times the diameter of the root ball of the tree.
 Dig the hole only to the depth of the roots.
-The tree should be centered in the hole and positioned so that Handle tree stock carefully, to avoid causing damage the root flair is at or slightly above soil level. - Remove all wire baskets, burlap, containers, twine, tags, wire or tree wrap to the maximum extent possible.
+The tree the root flair is at or slightly above soil level. - Remove all wire baskets, burlap, containers, twine, tags, wire or tree wrap to the maximum extent possible.
 Straighten any circling roots (container stock). - Backfill the hole to half full then saturate with five gallons or more of water to fill all holes and cavities around the roots.
 Finish filling the hole and slowly water again with another 5 gallons, or more.
 More soil may be need to be added after the water ACCEPTANCE has drained and the fill has settled. - Cover the tree ring area of the newly planted tree with 2-4 inches of aged woody organic mulch material.
 The mulch should be pulled 3 inches back from the trunk of the tree.
 Bark, wood chips, or recycled composted and screened yard debris are recommended mulch materials.